Who5673/who5673-nasm/README.md

 ```
 https://who5673.github.io/coc-nasm-web
 ```
-- In order to help you programm Netwide Assembler language, we are going to make a website for you.
+- In order to help you program Netwide Assembler language, we are going to make a website for you.
+- However, this website is being worked in progress.

 ## Installation
 First, run: